 The problem is that work-life insurance doesn’t cut it for most families.
 A massive percentage of people don’t have the right life insurance portfolio.

 They don’t have enough and will have coverage issues leaving their job.

 By this point, you realize most people need an extra life insurance policy.

-There is no perfect time to buy a plan but the sooner, the better.
+While there is no perfect time to buy a plan the sooner, the better.

 Lots of people delay getting a policy in place.
 Usually, because they are busy.
 Other times they are avoiding it.
 Thinking about death is hard.

 Even though it is hard, taking steps to get insured is an act of love for your beneficiary.

 Don’t leave them in a financially devastating situation by procrastinating on buying life insurance!